ESMS-Group-Public/FoKL-GPy/README.md

 ## Installation and Setup

-FoKL is available through PyPI:
+From your command-line terminal, FoKL is available through PyPI:

 ```cmd
 pip install FoKL